Brand Ikigai: Where Your Purpose Meets Profit

 What you can realistically be paid for

-Where these areas overlap, you’ll often find the most stable core of your work: something that feels worthwhile to you and viable as a business.
+They’re plotted on a Venn diagram to show where these four areas overlap.
+In the centre, you’ll find your Ikigai or purpose: something that feels worthwhile to you and viable as a business.

 What you love